SystemsApproach/private5g/software/roc.rst

-Once you are done with these edits, uninstall the SD-Core you had running in the previous stage, and then bring up the ROC followed by a new instantiation of the SD-Core:
+Once you are done with these edits, uninstall the SD-Core you had running in the previous stage, and then bring up the ROC followed by a new instantiation of the SD-Core.
+The order is important because the Core depends on configuration parameters provided by the ROC.
+(You may also need to reboot the gNB, although it typically does so automatically when it detects that the Core has restarted.)

 .. code-block::